Uruguay: Tourism

-Another beautiful place to visit in Uruguay is Cabo Polonio, a seaside resort located in the municipality of Castillos, in the Rocha Department of Uruguay.
-This seaside resort is part of Cabo Polonio National Park, a protected natural area.
+Another popular tourist attraction is Cabo Polonio, a seaside resort located in the municipality of Castillos, in the Rocha Department of Uruguay.
+This seaside resort is part of Cabo Polonio National Park.
 It lies a short distance from the resort town of Valizas and features three small islands off its coast, known as the Torres Islands: Isla Rasa, Isla Encantada, and El Islote.